 If you and your soon-to-be-spouse fall into the second category, there are a number of important financial issues that you may want to discuss before tying the knot.
 Let’s take a look at just a few:

-- Should we comingle assets?
 As a general rule, you usually want to keep the assets you bring to the relationship separate, and then build assets together as you move on.
-This is especially true if you have children from a previous marriage, or have inherited assets that you want to remain in your family in the event of your death or divorce.
+This is especially true if you have children from a previous marriage, or have inherited assets that you want to remain in your family in the event of your death or a divorce.

-- Do we need an estate plan?
-While estate plans are always important, they are even more so in this case.
+While estate plans are always important, they are even more so under these circumstances.
 Make sure your wills, durable powers of attorney, and other legal documents are revised and clearly spell out your intentions.
 Update the beneficiaries on your life insurance, annuities, IRAs, 401(k)s, health savings accounts, and/or any other employer-sponsored benefits.
 If children are involved, you may want to consult a trust attorney to make sure that their future education and interests are protected.

 This article is for informational purposes only.
 Neither New York Life nor its agents provide tax, legal, or accounting advice.
 Please consult your tax, legal, or accounting professional before taking any action.